Senior Honors Thesis

 In addition, along with the proposal, students should submit a writing sample in their intended genre, as follows: for poetry, 3-5 poems; for fiction/creative non-fiction/journalism/hybrid, 5-10 pages (double spaced).

 All students doing senior honors theses are required to attend the Senior Thesis Workshop that accompanies registration for the Senior Honors Thesis.
-There will be 3-4 meetings of the Workshop scheduled and facilitated by the English Department Senior Honors Thesis Coordinator each term, including a Thesis Presentation event that will be held in April before the annual English Major Celebration.
+There will be 3-4 meetings of the Workshop scheduled and facilitated by the English Department Senior Honors Thesis Coordinator each term, including a Thesis Presentation event that will be held in April.

 Senior Honors Thesis Registration

 The senior honors thesis is a year-long course for which students need permission to register for the Fall semester.
-Once the thesis proposal has been approved by the English Department in May, students will be able to register for ENG 0199A for Fall and ENG 0199B for Spring by selecting the faculty member who is serving as the thesis advisor from the drop down list available on SIS.
-In addition, students must submit the following two forms:
+Once the thesis proposal has been approved by the English Department, students will be able to register for ENG 0199A for Fall and ENG 0199B for Spring by selecting the faculty member who is serving as the thesis advisor from the drop down list available on SIS.
+In addition, in the Fall students must complete the online Senior Honors Thesis Candidate Declaration Form required by the Registrar.

 Course Credits